Robot and Human Hand Touching

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-Figure AI, a humanoid robotics company, received $675 million in funding in late February 2024.
+Figure AI, a humanoid robotics company, received a staggering $675 million in funding in late February 2024.

 Figure, which was founded in 2022, is building a faceless robot that can do tasks in the place of humans, such as moving a box onto a conveyor belt or making a cup of coffee.